Déjà Vu: Meaning, Definition, And Why It Happens

 Short-term memory glitches

 Psychological science may also provide another alternative explanation, suggesting that déjà vu could be linked to glitches in our short-term memory processing.
 As a result, we might mistake a second perception of an event as a completely new one.
 If we see, hear, or feel something twice in a short period of time, our brain might fail to recognize it as the same event.
-Instead, it may treat it as two separate incidents, causing the sensation of déjà vu.
+Instead, it may treat the current situation as two separate incidents, causing the sensation of déjà vu.

 The effects of déjà vu on daily life